Droplet rebounds off a fluid bath at low Weber numbers: Discussion

 \section{Discussion}

-This is the first work to implement the kinematic match method to a deformable impactor colliding with a liquid bath.
-Our results show that this method accurately reproduces our experimental results and experimental and numerical results found in the literature at reduced computational cost compared to the direct numerical simulations of \citet{AlventosaEtAl2023}.
-A typical run of the full kinematic match takes 4 CPU hours, representing a twelvefold reduction compared to the average DNS runtime reported in \cite{AlventosaEtAl2023}.
+This is the first work to implement the kinematic match method to model a deformable impactor colliding with a liquid bath.
+Our results show that this method accurately reproduces our experimental results as well as experimental and numerical results found in the literature with significantly reduced computational costs compared with the direct numerical simulations of \citet{AlventosaEtAl2023}.
+A typical run of the full kinematic match takes 4 CPU hours, representing a twelvefold reduction compared with the average DNS run time reported by \cite{AlventosaEtAl2023}.

-Our results demonstrate the usefulness and versatility of the kinematic match approach, when coupled with linearised fluid models, for problems involving complex contact dynamics, particularly in the low Weber number limit.
-This capability is especially relevant relevant for improving models of superwalkers \cite{ValaniEtAl2019}, other bouncing droplet phenomena where droplet deformation is essential, and naturally applies to problems where the liquid bath is replaced with an elastic medium \citep{AgueroEtAl2022}.
-These findings encourage further exploration of the KM method, including its use with non-linear fluid models, extension to non-axisymmetric cases, and use within variational formulations.
+Our results demonstrate the usefulness and versatility of the kinematic match approach when coupled with linearised fluid models, particularly for problems involving complex contact dynamics in the low-Weber-number limit.
+This capability is especially relevant for improving models of superwalkers \citep{ValaniEtAl2019} and other bouncing droplet phenomena where droplet deformation is essential.
+Furthermore, it naturally applies to problems where the liquid bath is replaced with an elastic medium \citep{AgueroEtAl2022}.
+These findings, combined with the fact that the contact conditions imposed by \eqref{eqn:KM_press_outside}-\eqref{eqn:km_tangency} are largely model-agnostic, encourage further exploration of the KM method to many more applications, including its use with nonlinear fluid models, extension to non-axisymmetric cases, and use within variational formulations (e.g., for problems that involve more complex geometry).
+Indeed, provided there is no actual wetting (in the case of a droplet on a solid surface or a solid impactor on a liquid surface), coalescence, or droplet breakup, the approach presented here is, in principle, generalizable to almost any impact regime.

-A significant insight from the present work is that the non-linear problem of determining the pressed area between two deformable impactors can be successful addressed by dividing it into two iterative cycles.
+A significant insight from the present work is that the non-linear problem of determining the pressed area between two deformable impactors can be successfully addressed by dividing it into two iterative cycles.
 The external cycle explores the possible shapes of one impactor, while the internal cycle determines the extent of the pressed area.
-A remaining avenue for exploration is to reduce the iterative nature of the solution by parameterising the geometry and solving a non-linear system of equations in which the geometric non-linearities are absorbed into algebraic non-linearities of the parameterisation.
+A remaining avenue for exploration is to reduce the iterative nature of the solution by parameterising the geometry and solving a nonlinear system of equations in which the geometric nonlinearities are absorbed into algebraic nonlinearities of the parameterisation.